lucas30-c/complete-javascript-course/11-Arrays-Bankist/starter/notes/145~146-forEach.md

+The forEach method has access to the current element, the current index, and the entire array

 One fundamental difference between the for-of loop and the forEach method is that the forEach method does not have a break or continue statement forEach will always loop over the entire array; there is nothing we can do to stop it